SwirX/aniwatch/README.md

 ## Alternative: Precompiled Binaries

-If you prefer not to compile the source code yourself, precompiled binaries for Android and iOS platforms are available.
-Simply download the appropriate binary for your device and install it to start using AniWatch immediately.
+If you prefer not to compile the source code yourself, precompiled binaries (currently only android available) are available.
+Simply download the binary from the [Releases](https://gihub.com/SwirX/aniwatch) and install it to start using AniWatch immediately.

 ## CLI Version